ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/Phabricator.rst

 * Paste the updated diff or browse to the updated patch file.
 Click *Create Diff*.
 * Select the review you want to from the *Attach To* dropdown and click *Continue*.
-* Leave the Repository field blank.
-(We previously filled out the Repository for the review request.)
+* Leave the Repository and Project fields blank.
 * Add comments about the changes in the new diff.
 Click *Save*.

 Choosing reviewers: You typically pick one or two people as initial reviewers.